AILA Board of Directors

 Ben Willsmore, AILA Board of Directors, FAILA

-His project experience ranges from strategic thinking and initiating opportunities, to development of strategy or master planning, through to the detail design and realisation of built projects.
-His approach seeks to enable change, by bringing together different people, views and expectations to achieve more holistic, informed and lasting design outcomes that are underpinned by a greater environmental response.
+Ben’s approach seeks to enable change by bringing together different people, views and expectations to achieve more informed, holistic and lasting design outcomes that are underpinned by a greater environmental response.

-Katie Earle - Company Secretary
+Katie Earle, AILA RLA - Company Secretary

 Katie Earle is a Registered Landscape Architect and Associate Director at McGregor Coxall Melbourne with over 16 years experience in private practice in Australia and the Middle East.